NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 ![](https://framapic.org/r8tDZbgMHqnK/2nECs4ww9NG1.PNG)

 Notes:
-photo management website as the domain because it is a common type of website where end users might set access-control policy
+photo management website as the domain because it is a __common type of website__ where end __users__ might set __access-control policy__

-Figure 1: Example of proximity display used in studies 1 and 2.
+Figure: Example of proximity display used in studies 1 and 2.

 The interface for studies 3 and 4 had a slightly different permission display interface design.

 - We also built a new permission modification interface that shows the permissions for every album on a single page.

 - Permissions cannot be expressed for individual users or photographs.

 VVVVV
 <!-- .slide: data-background=" #456789" -->